-The trust responsible for paying the health-care costs of some union retirees of Chrysler Group LLC faces $3 billion in unfunded obligations as it works to get the most for its 41.5% stake that Fiat wants.
+The trust that pays the health-care costs of some union retirees of Chrysler Group LLC is now facing $3 billion in unfunded obligations, while mulling to get the most for its 41.5% stake in the automaker that Fiat wants.

-The trust’s benefit obligations narrowed by $414.9 million to $13.4 billion during 2012, according to its amended 2012 financial statement.
-At the same time, the net value of its assets rose to $10.3 billion, driven mostly by an increase in the estimated value of its 41.5 percent stake in Auburn Hills, Michigan-based Chrysler.
+The trust’s benefit obligations went down by $414.9 million to $13.4 billion during 2012, according to its amended 2012 financial statement.
+During that period, the net value of its assets surged to $10.3 billion, buoyed mainly because of a jump in the estimated value of its 41.5 % stake in Auburn Hills, Michigan-based Chrysler.

-While the shortfall was reduced from more than $5 billion a year earlier, the trust needs to maximize the value of its Chrysler holdings to cover the projected cost of retirees’ health care.
-Unable to agree on a price with Sergio Marchionne, the chief executive officer of Chrysler and Fiat, the union trust last month forced him to file for a Chrysler initial public offering.
+While the shortfall came down from more than $5 billion a year earlier, the trust needs to maximize the value of its Chrysler holdings to successfully cover the projected cost of the retirees’ health care. because it didn’t settle on a price with Sergio Marchionne, the chief executive officer of Chrysler and Fiat, the union trust last month made him allow the filing of a Chrysler initial public offering.
 Marchionne has been fighting to merge the two companies for the last four years to set up an automaker able to finally compete globally.

-The trust, which is structured as a voluntary employee beneficiary association, or VEBA, received its Chrysler holding as part of the automaker’s 2009 government-financed bankruptcy that gave control of the company to Fiat.
+The trust, which is a voluntary employee beneficiary association, or VEBA, acquired its Chrysler holding due to the automaker’s 2009 government-financed bankruptcy, which also ceded the rest of the company to Fiat SpA.